 Breaking up with my crazy obsession with page views was one of the best blogging moments I’ve had recently.
 Not only was it affecting my family life, it was a big downer on my blog.
 By deleting this one plugin my traffic increased.

 It all started four years ago when I stumbled my way onto blogging.
-I had no idea how blogging would become a part of my daily life, but I knew when you start a blog it was all about the pageviews.
+I had no idea how blogging would become a part of my daily life, but I knew it was all about page views when you start a blog.

-I started Batavia’s Best Bargains because I had a love for writing and I needed something to do as a SAHM.
-It seems my Journalism degree was burning a hole in the file cabinet.
+I started Batavia’s Best Bargains because I love writing, and I needed something to do as a SAHM.
+But, unfortunately, it seems my Journalism degree was burning a hole in the file cabinet.